heatherbshapiro/end-to-boring-data-workshop/README.md

 6. Click 'New' and then select 'Python 3'.
 ![New Python3 Notebook](/images/new-python3.PNG)

-## Importing the dataset
+## 2. Importing the dataset and necessary libraries

 1. In order to get the dataset, you can import from the Dropbox link below.
 This data is several weeks date, but the latitudes and longitudes for these restaurants have already been calculated.
 Click [here](https://notebooks.azure.com/faq#upload_data) to learn other ways to import data in to Azure Notebooks.
 ```
 !curl -L https://www.dropbox.com/s/qsodvwpcyu3mxei/NYC%20Restaurants.csv?dl=1 -o NYC_Restaurants.csv
 ```
 2. We will need to import several libraries in order to analyze this data.
 Run the following code in a new cell.
+We will import more later on.
 ```
 import numpy as np
 import pandas as pd